-Career Step has partnerships with Walgreens and CVS Pharmacys that offer the chance for students to gain experience in pharmacy tech that will make them more employable.
+Career Step has partnerships with Walgreens and CVS Pharmacys that offer the chance for learners to gain experience in pharmacy tech that will make them more employable.

-The knowledge you need to be a good pharmacy technician is an excellent start for further education required for a variety of other healthcare careers.
+The knowledge you need to be a good pharmacy technician is an excellent start for further training required for a variety of other healthcare careers.

 The program is designed so you can be trained and working in as little as four months with Career Step’s flexible, online course.

 Career Step’s program is fully accredited by ASHP/ACPE, which means it meets the high standards established by the American Society of Health-System Pharmacists (ASHP).